ddnet/ddnet/README.md

 Whether to download and compile GTest.
 Useful if GTest is not installed and, for Linux users, there is no suitable package providing it.
 Default value is OFF.

 * **-DDEV=[ON|OFF]** <br>
-Whether to generate stuff necessary for packaging.
-Setting to ON will set CMAKE_BUILD_TYPE to Debug by default.
+Whether to optimize for development, speeding up the compilation process a little.
+If enabled, don't generate stuff necessary for packaging.
+Setting to ON will set CMAKE\_BUILD\_TYPE to Debug by default.
 Default value is OFF.

 * **-GNinja** <br>
 Use the Ninja build system instead of Make.
 This automatically parallizes the build and is generally faster.
 Compile with `ninja` instead of `make`.
 Install Ninja with `sudo apt install ninja-build` on Debian, `sudo pacman -S --needed ninja` on Arch Linux.